-SEOUL, South Korea (AP) — South Korea's financial regulator said Friday it has launched an investigation into possible insider trading by Samsung executives related to a contentious takeover deal.
+SEOUL, South Korea (AP) — South Korea's financial regulator said Friday it is investigating possible insider trading by Samsung executives related to a contentious takeover deal.

 Kim Hongsik, director of the capital markets investigation unit at the Financial Services Commission, said South Korea's stock exchange reported the suspected insider trading or share manipulation.

 South Korea's Yonhap News reported that nine Samsung executives purchased as much as 50 billion won ($43 million) of Cheil Industries stock before Samsung announced a deal to combine Cheil and another Samsung company in May.